 New State Law Opens Environmentally Impacted Land to Streamlined Residential Development

-The Florida Legislature has enacted the Infill Redevelopment Act (CS/CS/SB 1434), a landmark piece of legislation designed to address the state’s housing shortage by unlocking environmentally impacted and underutilized land in densely populated urban counties for expedited residential development.
-The law takes effect immediately upon becoming law.
+The Florida Legislature has passed the Infill Redevelopment Act (CS/CS/SB 1434), a landmark piece of legislation designed to address the state’s housing shortage by unlocking environmentally impacted and underutilized land in densely populated urban counties for expedited residential development.
+The law was approved by the Governor on May 21, 2026, and takes effect immediately.

 Why This Law Was Passed

 The Florida Legislature identified a critical housing supply problem: urban areas across the state lack sufficient land for additional residential development.
-Parcels that exist within or near urban areas are frequently difficult to develop due to environmental contamination and restrictive local regulations, particularly in areas where multiple local governments hold jurisdiction.
+Parcels that exist within or near urban areas are frequently difficult to develop due to environmental contamination and local regulations.
 This law is intended to remedy that by facilitating faster permitting of such parcels and increasing the overall supply of housing.

 What Qualifies Under This Law?